bruxx-6243/mvc-front-sdk/.github/DEPLOYMENT.md

 ### Authentication Failed

 - Verify `NPM_TOKEN` secret is set correctly in GitHub repository settings
-- Ensure token has **Publish** or **Granular Access Token** type with publish permissions
+- Ensure token is a **Granular Access Token** with **"Read and write"** or **"Publish"** permissions for your package
-- Check token hasn't expired (Publish tokens typically don't expire)
-- Verify the token has access to the package you're trying to publish
+- Verify the token has access to the specific package you're trying to publish
+- Check that the package name in npm matches your `package.json` name
+- If using 2FA bypass, ensure it's enabled on the token

 ### Version Already Exists